DogeTheBeast/College_notes/CHEM 154/Unit 2/Periodic Properties.md

 Isoelectic atoms are atoms and ions with the same number electrons but different [[Atomic Number]] and mass number.

 ### Atomic radius for Isoelectronic species
-In a set of isoelectronic species, the most negative species has the largest radius because
+In a set of isoelectronic species, the most negative species has the largest radius because the repulsion from the electrons is more than the effective nulcear charge experienced by the valence electrons.

 ## Effective Nuclear Charge (${Z_{eff}}$)